Customizing Salesforce for Fund Managers vs. AIM

 - organizations who make single investments vs. those who make follow-on investments

-- organizations who use prior fundraising rounds for valuations round over round.
+- organizations that use prior fundraising rounds for valuations round over round.

 Modeling this database after the actual business model is critical to optimizing the software to its full potential–and to reduce unnecessary system modifications and enhancements down the road.